1. THE ORGANISATION

 Treasurer: ensure the proper handling of the BCTC’s finances by keeping proper books.
 Pay all bills.
 Monitor expenditure and keep the BCTC regularly briefed on the overall financial position.
 Open and maintain a bank account in the BCTC name, signing cheques together with other designated officers; prepare annual accounts, and arrange examination for presentation at the AGM.

-Membership Secretary: keep a register of members of the BCTC; being the nominee of each member organization, the address of the nominee, date of admission into membership.
+Membership Secretary: keep a register of members of the BCTC; being the nominee of each member organisation, the address of the nominee, date of admission into membership.
 To encourage new members ensuring that they are properly checked and vetted as eligible applicants.
 To ensure data protection for records.